ejgallego/rocq-lsp/etc/doc/USER_MANUAL.md

 Using `Reset Initial`, you can effectively partition the document on `N` parts!
 This is pretty cool for some use cases!

+## Version support

+`rocq-lsp` supports Rocq 9.1, Rocq 9.0, Coq 8.20, and Rocq's `master` branch.
+Code for each Rocq version can be found in the corresponding branch.
+We support OCaml 4.14, 5.3, and 5.4.